Sauravd69/Netflix-API/README.md

 ### SonarQube
 1. To start server double-click on Windows batch file bin\windows-x86-64\StartSonar
-2. By default for SonarQube port will be 9000
+2. By default, for SonarQube port will be 9000